-If the child has been removed from the home or continued in out-of-home care, the Court must make written findings as to whether the child has been placed according to the ORICWA placement preferences including whether:
+If the child has been removed from the home or continued in out-of-home care, the court must make written findings as to whether the child has been placed according to the ORICWA placement preferences including whether:

-- ODHS made diligent efforts to place the child in the least restrictive setting that: - o most closely approximates a family, taking into consideration sibling attachment; - o allows the Indian child's special needs, if any, to be met; - is in reasonable proximity to the Indian child's home, extended family, or siblings; and - is in accordance with the order of preference established by the Indian child's tribe, or, if the Indian child's tribe has not established an order of placement preference, in the following order of preference: - With a member of the Indian child's extended family: - In a foster home licensed, approved, or specified by the Indian child's tribe; - In a foster home licensed or approved by a licensing authority in this state and in which one or more of the licensed or approved foster parents is an Indian: or - In an institution for children that has a program suitable to meet the Indian child's needs and is approved by an Indian tribe or operated by an Indian organization. - The Court's order must include a written description of the diligent efforts provided by ODHS.
+- ODHS made diligent efforts to place the child in the least restrictive setting that: - o most closely approximates a family, taking into consideration sibling attachment; - o allows the Indian child's special needs, if any, to be met; - is in reasonable proximity to the Indian child's home, extended family, or siblings; and - is in accordance with the order of preference established by the Indian child's tribe, or, if the Indian child's tribe has not established an order of placement preference, in the following order of preference: - With a member of the Indian child's extended family; - In a foster home licensed, approved, or specified by the Indian child's tribe: - In a foster home licensed or approved by a licensing authority in this state and in which one or more of the licensed or approved foster parents is an Indian; or - In an institution for children that has a program suitable to meet the Indian child's needs and is approved by an Indian tribe or operated by an Indian organization. - The court's order must include a written description of the diligent efforts provided by ODHS.

-ORICWA Oregon Laws 2020. ch.
-14 §§ 23(1), 31(1)(f) (ORS 419B.185(1)(f)) & 32(5) (ORS 419B.192(5)).
+Or Laws 2021, ch 398, §56(1)(e); Or Laws 2020, ch 14, §32(5).
 For more information, review the Chapter 3 section on Placement Preferences.

-Practice Tip: Leaving an Indian child in the Physical Custody of their Parent or Crafting a Family Plan
+Leaving an Indian child in the Physical Custody of their Parent or Crafting a Family Plan

 The goals of ORICWA and ICWA are to prevent the unnecessary removal of Indian children from their families, community, and culture.
-The Court should authorize removal only when necessary, and should encourage ODHS to craft thoughtful and creative safety plans and talk with the family and extended family to determine if there are any possible family plans that can be put in place to keep the child safely in the home and/or with family.
+The court should authorize removal only when necessary, and should encourage ODHS to craft thoughtful and creative safety plans and talk with the family and extended family to determine if there are any possible family plans that can be put in place to keep the child safely in the home and/or with family.

-At the shelter hearing, the Court can make an order for temporary custody under ORS 419B.809(5) but leave the child in the physical custody of the parent(s) and/or Indian custodian.
+At the shelter hearing, the court can make an order for temporary custody under ORS 419B.809(5) but leave the child in the physical custody of the parent(s) and/or Indian custodian.
 In that instance, there is no ORICWA-specific finding, but ODHS should be reminded that they are obligated to provide active efforts to prevent the removal of the child.